anatol-grabowski/incstr/README.md

     i = incstr(i) //"01"

-Pass a string and alphabet to use:
+Pass a string and an alphabet to use:

     incstr("a", "ab") //"b"
     incstr("b", "ab") //"aa"